Washington DC Photo Guide HomepageWashington DC Photo Guide

 The Newseum closed permanently at the end of 2019.

 The Newseum wears every dollar of the $450 million it took to create.
-Opened in its new location in April 2008, moved from its former location across the Potomac in Rosslyn, it makes good use of technology and clever exhibit tricks.
+Opened in its new prime location in downtown DC in April 2008, moved from its former location across the Potomac in Rosslyn, it makes good use of technology and clever exhibit tricks.

 And its location certainly wasn’t cheap.
 It occupies a fantastic spot right on Pennsylvania Avenue, right next to the Canadian Embassy, with unobstructed views of the US Capitol Building.
 Despite its relatively steep admission price–at least by Washington standards–it has established itself as one of the city’s most popular attractions.